JeremyLikness/blazor-wasm/README.md

 2. Show the `Shared` project defines a `WeatherForecast` class that is shared between the client and the server
 3. Demonstrate service registration in `Startup`
 4. Open `Startup` on the client for similar services
-5. Walk through logic for `Counter.cshtml`
+5. Walk through logic for `Counter.razor`
-6. Point out that `FetchData.cshtml` uses the `HttpClient` but it is injected for the correct configuration
+6. Point out that `FetchData.razor` uses the `HttpClient` but it is injected for the correct configuration
 7. Activate network debugging in the browser.
 Refresh and show the DLLs being loaded

 ### Reusable Components

 Create a new Blazor project (no hosting, client only).

-1. Under `Shared` create a text file but name it `LabelSlider.cshtml`
+1. Under `Shared` create a Razor view component and name it `LabelSlider.razor`
 2. Paste the following html:

    ```html